CosmosDB/labs/java/technical_deep_dive/03-querying_the_database_using_sql.md

         }
     ```

     > Our new query will need to iterate twice.
-First, we will iterate the collection of students and then we will iterate the collection of clubs for each student.
+First, we will iterate the Container of students and then we will iterate the Container of clubs for each student.

 1. Finally, within the **Main** method, locate the following line of code: